 - Will give you a great open rate

 Please note this post may contain affiliate links.
 Please refer to my disclosure for more information.

 Before I begin talking about strategy, I want to explain something that I recently learned about how your emails are delivered because I think this is really going to help you focus on upping your game when it comes to email.

 When you send emails to your list, your email is assessed using something called a Sender Score.
 This is a trust score that email providers use to decide if you are authentic or spam.
 You are scored every time you send an email.
 If subscribers are opening and reading your email, then your score goes up.
 If they are unsubscribing or marking you as spam, your score goes down.
 So what happens if your score drops?

 You have less chance of future emails getting to your recipients

 Interesting, huh?
 It just goes to show how important a good quality email strategy is.
 Without further ado, let’s start looking at some tips on how you can improve yours:

 Step 1: Understand it is a privilege to be in someone’s email inbox

 An email inbox is a pretty personal thing.
 It’s also a potential time-thief in our lives.
 I’m always hugely grateful (and humbled) when someone signs up to my list.
-In all honesty, it still fills me with nerves when I see a new name pop up in Mailchimp because I just hope I can live up to their expectations.
+In all honesty, it still fills me with nerves when I see a new name pop up in my autoresponder because I just hope I can live up to their expectations.

 To be invited to send an email to someone who you’ve never met is a huge honor.
 Take the responsibility seriously and always remember that above everything else.
 Think about how you can serve and delight your subscribers, give back to them, and build a relationship.